 Ideally, though, students should view standardized testing as an opportunity.
 A disappointing grade in 9th grade chemistry class isn’t going away.
 But, a fantastic score on the SAT or ACT may still lie ahead.
 Students who prepare, practice, and study smartly can, in very short order, achieve scores that will enhance their college applications.

 For decades, the SAT was the most dominant test in college admissions.
 The ACT was popular in mainly the Midwest.
-In recent years, the ACT has expanded to the point at which more students take the ACT in the United States as take SAT.
-For the past two years, the gap has been well over 100,000 students, according to the ACT's figures.
+In recent years, the ACT has expanded to the point at which about as many students take the ACT in the United States as take SAT.
 Regardless of the number of test-takers, colleges have always viewed the two equally.
 Admissions offices truly do not care which scores an applicant submits.

 As a result, one of the most difficult standardized test question that students have to answer is, which test will I take?